wints/documentation/overviews/index.md

 ## Building Blocks

 We also have information separated into several individualized **Building Blocks** pages, as you can see on the left.
 These list out the snippets that comprise our guides.
-Even if you don't work through one of the guides above, make sure you don't miss:
+Make sure you don't miss:

 {% ingredient recipe_preview/influencers %}
 	{% override platform %}ios{% endoverride %}